humamrashid/MachArch/README.md

 ## 2. **m86asm**

-### A rudimentary assembler for micro86 instructions.
+### An assembler and C++ translator for micro86 instructions.

 Code for the assembler is written in Java and should work with JDK version 7 or above.
-Code may be rewritten in some other language in the future (e.g., C or Go).
+This project may be rewritten in some other language in the future (e.g., C or Go).
+The assembler compiles to a simple predefined assembly language for micro86 as well as functional but unconventional C++ code.